Zest-studi-o/P01-Allotment-gardens/README.md

 #### Returning Visitor Goals

-* As a returning visitor I want to find out about the events for members and where are the local markets that sell our produce.
+* As a returning visitor I want to find images and videos of the allotments.
-* As a returning visitor I want to be able to easily contact the book club with questions I might have.
+* As a returning visitor I want to be able to easily contact City Gardens with further questions I might have.

 #### Frequent Visitor Goals

-* As a frequent visitor I want to see the latest news from City Gardens.
+* As a frequent visitor I want to see images of the people that participate in City Gardens.

 - - -
 ## Design